Oscar-Verrico/DocuGen-AI/README.md

 The program also relies on a .env foel to store your OpenAI API key and selected model, so yoiu will have to manualy change that with your own OpenAI info for the program to utilize.

-To set up the program's needed requirements run this command in the base directory of the project: pip install -r requirements.txt
+To set up the program's needed requirements run this command in the base directory of the project:

+pip install -r requirements.txt

-TO run the program run this command in a python 3.10+ environment: python main.py
+To run the program run this command in a python 3.10+ environment:

+python main.py

 Planned features: